-- 6.1.3.6.1.4.
+- 6.1.1.
+All expenses submitted for reimbursement must relate to the role of Trustee and the official business of the Board. - 6.1.2.
+All expenses submitted for reimbursement must have itemized receipts and signature of the Trustee requesting payment.
+Amounts claimed for reimbursement must be supported by itemized, itemized receipts.
+The invoice or receipts must include details of goods or services purchased and the total cost, including applicable taxes.
+All reports and supporting documentation must be signed by each Trustee and include details as to the purpose of the expense. - 6.1.3.
+The Board will only reimburse expenses incurred by the Trustee or their Shared Service Liaison acting on the Trustee's behalf. - 6.1.4.
 When claiming expenses for official business meetings, Trustees must provide supporting documentation with specific details about the business conducted (names of attendees, purpose of the meeting, and the type of facility that hosted the meeting, e.g., school or public venue).
 This requirement includes claims for meal and parking expenses.
-If it is not possible to collect individual names, Trustees will describe the attendees (for instance, parents/guardians, organization members, union representatives, community group members, media spokespeople, students, etc.) and provide an estimate number of the attendees. - 6.1.4.6.1.5.
-Expenses of a personal nature cannot be claimed and will not be reimbursed. - 6.1.5.6.1.6.
-To be reimbursed, Trustee expense claims must be approved by both the Chair and the Director (or designate).
+If it is not possible to collect individual names, Trustees will describe the attendees (for instance, parents/guardians, organization members, union representatives, community group members, media spokespeople, students, etc.) and provide an estimate number of the attendees. - 6.1.5.
+Expenses of a personal nature cannot be claimed and will not be reimbursed. - 6.1.6.
+To be reimbursed, Trustee expense claims must be approved by both the Chair and the Director (or designate). - 6.1.7.
+Expense claims of the Chair of the Board must be approved by the Director (or designate) prior to processing for payment. - 6.1.8.
+Trustees may appeal a decision concerning their expenses to the Audit Committee.

-- 6.1.6.6.1.7.
-Expense claims of the Chair of the Board must be approved by both the Vice-Chair and ththe Director (or designate) prior to processing for payment. - 6.1.7.6.1.8.
-Trustees may appeal a decision concerning their expenses to the Audit Committee. - 6.1.8.6.1.9.
-The TDSB's approved vendors are to be used for the purchasing of goods or services over \$250.00.
-Purchasing of goods or services must comply with the Board's purchasing policies and procedures as well as the Board Member Code of Conduct (P075). - 6.1.9.6.1.10.
+- 6.1.9.
+The TDSB's approved vendors are to be used for the purchasing of goods or services over \$250.
+Purchasing of goods or services must comply with the Board's Purchasing Policy (P017) purchasing policies and related procedures, as well as the Board Member Code of Conduct (P075). - 6.1.10.
 Purchases over \$500 in value and/or contracts or subscriptions (exceeding one year) require prior written approval of the Chair and the Director (or designate).
 The reimbursement amount will be prorated based on the remaining Trustee term, if it is shorter than the term of the contract or subscription.